apache/nuttx/examples/README.txt

 ^^^^^^^^^^^^^

   A test of the poll() and select() APIs using FIFOs and, if available, stdin, and a TCP/IP socket.
-This example also includes a nice select based TCP/IP server example.
 In order to build this test, you must the following selected in your NuttX configuration file:

   CONFIG_NFILE_DESCRIPTORS          - Defined to be greater than 0